-- Use power from the PID operation, source powers, and "batting order" to determine the duty cycles for each source. - Use the duty cycles and min. on/off times to determine when to block. - NB controls at D-site turn the beams on, and we issue requests to turn the beams off. - PCS is allowed to block the beam up to 20 times per discharge, with 10 msec minimum on/off times.
+- Use power from the PID operation, source powers, and "batting order" to determine the duty cycles for each source. - Use the duty cycles and min. on/off times to determine when to block. - NB controls at D-site turn the beams on, and we issue requests to turn the beams off. - PCS is allowed to block any given source up to 20 times per discharge, with 10 msec minimum on/off times. - Grid faults count toward the 20 blocks per discharges (?).